 A hybrid hard drive adds a small dose of flash to the core disk architecture.
 The NAND cache buffer stores hot data and serves it to disk to accelerate application workloads.
 A typical HHD cache volume contains about 8 gigabyte (GB) of flash and requires no special software driver.

 An SSHD/hybrid hard drive with embedded flash costs a fraction of an SSD, yet can give similar performance benefits.
 That value may diminish over time in tandem with falling flash prices.

 Hybrid hard drives deliver distinct advantages compared to a conventional hard drive, namely the ability to:

-- Faster data storage and retrieval for applications such as word processors
+- accelerate data storage and retrieval for applications such as word processors,

-- Extended battery life for notebooks and PDAs
+- extend battery life for notebooks and PDAs, and

 Limitations of HHDs include: